 Since my husband started working from home full-time, his company has sent him a swag box in the mail every single month to say thank you.
 It would have a new sweater or jacket, Yeti water bottle, Cabala’s gift card (we love that store), gourmet chocolate, journals, flashlights, etc.

 Sarah Hammond, owner of Atlas Plumbing, Air, and Electric, buys each employee a bag of fruits and vegetables every single month to take home to their families.
-She advocates health and wellness and wants to support them in this way.
+She advocates employee health programs, wellness and wants to support them in this way

 Jennifer Bagley, owner of CI Web group, got all of her team members a Peloton exercise bike, and they actually do company workouts together from home.